 We live in a set of townhomes in Denver and I love to make treats for our neighbors.
 Usually I make a few batches of cookies, but this year I wanted to change it up and make it even easier, so I went with Cinnamon Roasted Almonds.

 Recipe is from Sugar Salted here.

 Favorite thing about this recipe?
 Besides how easy it is and how pretty you can package it up?
-The way your home smells when you are roasted sugar and cinnamon coated almonds.
+The way your home smells when you roast sugar and cinnamon coated almonds.
 Yes, yes, please.

-Once you get them out of the oven, have snacked on a few handfuls (ideally while still warm and heavenly) it's time to make them festive.
+Once you get them out of the oven and have snacked on a few handfuls (ideally while still warm and heavenly), it's time to make them festive.

 I got cute gift bags and tags from Target, but you can find them all over this time of year.
 A cute clear bag would be beautiful tied up with pretty ribbon, too.
-In all reality, Target was sold out of pretty much everything and I got the last of these cute tags and had to get the bags in the Birthday section...
-But they turned out.
+In all reality, Target was sold out of pretty much everything and I got the last of these cute tags.
+I had to get the bags in the Birthday section... but they turned out.
 Presentation is key with simple, homemade gifts.

 Now you get to enjoy passing them out to your loved ones, neighbors and friends!
 Merry Christmas!